Skip to content

 FROM table

-In this code each number is being used in two distinct ways.
+In that SQL query each number is being used in two distinct ways.
 For example, 4 is being used:

 1. As a literal numeric value in favorite_number = 4